-People should call a doctor if the side effects are severe or call 911 if they feel life threatening.
+People should call a doctor if the side effects are severe but call 911 if they feel life threatening.

-Long-term use of fluoxetine is safe if a person takes it as their doctor directs.
+Long-term use of fluoxetine is safe if a person takes it as the prescribing doctor directs.

 However, it may also cause

-Other people may wish to stop using it because they feel better now, because they have become pregnant, or because of something else.
+Other people may wish to stop using it because they feel better or become pregnant.

 Stopping antidepressants following long-term use may increase the risk of having withdrawal symptoms.

-Those who have been taking fluoxetine long term should work with a doctor to find treatments and strategies to minimize potential withdrawal effects.
+Those who have been taking fluoxetine in the long term should work with a doctor to find treatments and strategies to minimize the potential withdrawal effects.
 It is also important to monitor for a return of depressive symptoms.